Ahmedwaleed22/php-js/README.md

 ## How It Works

-1. The library scans the DOM for `<template data-phpjs>` elements
+1. The library scans the DOM for `<script type="text/phpjs">` elements
-2. Each template's content is parsed as PHP-like code
+2. For inline scripts, the content is parsed as PHP-like code
+3. For external scripts (with `src` attribute), the file is fetched and parsed
-3. The code is executed in a JavaScript context with PHP-like semantics
+4. The code is executed in a JavaScript context with PHP-like semantics
-4. Output from `echo` statements replaces the template element
+5. Output from `echo` statements is inserted before the script element
-5. Variables are scoped per template execution
+6. Variables are shared across all scripts on the page (global scope)

 ## Supported Features